rkinwork/dvmn-support-bot/README.md

 | DVMN_BOT__CHAT_ID              | telegram chat id of the admin user   | True         |
 | GOOGLE_APPLICATION_CREDENTIALS | path to your google credentials JSON | True         |

-## Check

-Look at `src/train.json` files.
-Try to send questions to the bot.

 ## Authors